 The message of a risen man, could not have been maintained for even a day in Jerusalem if the grave was still occupied.
 [Josh McDowell, A Ready Defense, 232]

-Remember, Jesus' disciples did not run off to Athens or Rome to preach that Christ rose from the dead (where the facts could not be verified).
+Remember, Jesus’ disciples did not run off to Athens or Rome to preach that Christ rose from the dead (where the facts could not be verified).
 They went right back to the city of Jerusalem where they would have been quickly exposed and disproved—if what they were teaching was false.
 The critics could have said, “Hey!
 Here is the grave and here is Jesus’ body!”
-That would have squashed the whole movement, and Christianity would never have gotten off of the ground.
+That would have squashed the whole movement, and Christianity would never have spread.
 But that never happened!
 And not only did Christianity originate there in Jerusalem, it thrived there!

 Luke, whose writings have been confirmed by numerous extrabiblical writings and archaeological discoveries, tells us that 3,000 people believed the first post-resurrection sermon preached a few minutes’ walk from the tomb (Acts 2:41).
-Later in the same chapter there in Acts 2, Luke says that the church was growing daily (Acts 2:47).
+His credibility in the first century would have been immediately discredited if his estimates weren’t accurate.
 By Acts 4:4, Luke declares there were 5,000 believers comprising the early Christian church in Jerusalem.
 That would be considered a mega church, even today.
 And there were more converts coming in!
 In Acts 6:7, Luke says the number of disciples “continued to increase greatly in Jerusalem.”
 Apparently, by that point, they lost count!